LoRyder1/LoRyder1.github.io/unit1_projects/Reactjs.md

   * Goal - abstract out the DOM in such a way that you don't deal directly with HTML Elements
   - new framworks force you to decompose the UI and interactions of your aplication.

+  - react view are rendered using components that contain additional components specified as custom HTML tags
+  - React promises programmers a model in which subcomponents cannot directly affect enclosing components "data flows down"; efficient updating of the HTML document when data changes; and a clean separation between components on a modern single page.